-Key stakeholders on December 5, 2019 launched the Technology Industry Association of California (TechCA), a nonprofit trade association to represent the technology industry in interactions with state and local governments.
+In December 2019, organizers launched the Technology Industry Association of California (TechCA) as a nonprofit trade association to represent the technology industry in interactions with state and local governments.

-With a special emphasis on small businesses that have been traditionally underrepresented, TechCA will offer government relations and legislative advocacy services to help industry speak with one voice.
-Association dues will be scaled for companies based on revenue and size, allowing for an equal vote and easy access by Small Business / Disabled Veteran Business Enterprise certified companies.
+With a special emphasis on small businesses that have been traditionally underrepresented, TechCA offers government relations and legislative advocacy services to help industry speak with one voice.
+Association dues are scaled for companies based on revenue and size, allowing for an equal vote and easy access by Small Business / Disabled Veteran Business Enterprise certified companies.

 TechCA is formed as a 501(c)(6) nonprofit trade association.
 The association’s Corporate Advisory Council collaborates on governance, committee leadership, and a membership program to serve member companies that range from the world’s most recognizable brands to small local businesses.